josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 14, 2018A JMJ: Finished concurrent unit test for ConcurrentDict
+This is `TestConcurrentDict.test_concurrent_cdict`.
+Multiple threads party on a shared `ConcurrentDict`.
+There are shared keys - all threads party on them -- and private keys, that are specific to specific threads.
+When using private keys, the tests verify that the dictionary values are exactly as expected.

+One strange thing: I disabled the locking for the `set` and `pop` methods on `ConcurrentDict`, expecting the concurrent tests to fail when attempting to run `process_all`.
+They ran fine, even with 100,000 iterations with multiple threads!
+I think that the `list(_dict)` that extracts the keys of the dictionary into a list is effectively atomic.
+If true, this means there is no need to use a lock after all, at least assuming the GIL in CPython.
+However the lock should remain, as it allows for future, more complex atomic operations such as 'construct new object if object not present`.

 ## January 14, 2018D JMJ: Displaying uncaught exceptions:
 In `test_concurrent_helper.py`, Started wrapping the top of threadpool workers with this - so we get information about line numbers, etc.